Midoriykawa/auto-negotiate/README.md

 Settings can be configured by editing `index.js` (after disabing auto-update in module.json file)

-Changes of this version: test test test test   11
+Changes of this version:

-new command `nretry` - retries last suggested deal
+new command `nretry` - retries last suggested deal  test test testestestsetsets

 new variables: `AUTO_REJECT_TROLLS` and `AUTO_REJECT_CHANCE`